How to View SQL Server Error Logs

 Locate SQL Server error log file location

-Till now, we have seen how to view the SQL Server Error Log using SQL Server Management Studio.
-But, in SQL Server, there is also a system stored procedure that returns a list of error logs.
+We have seen how to view the SQL Server Error Log using SQL Server Management Studio until now.
+However, in SQL Server, there is also a system-stored procedure that returns a list of error logs.

 Moreover, we can also use it to view some specific error logs.
 The name of this stored procedure is SP_READERRORLOG.
 Let’s understand how to use this store procedure using some examples.